2018 FIFA World Cup: Group stage

 Competing countries were divided into eight groups of four teams (groups A to H).
 Teams in each group played one another in a round-robin, with the top two teams advancing to the knockout stage.
 Ten European teams and four South American teams progressed to the knockout stage, together with Japan and Mexico.

 For the first time since 1938, Germany, the reigning champions, were eliminated in the first round.
 This was the third consecutive tournament in which the holders were eliminated in the first round, after Italy in 2010 and Spain in 2014.
 No African team progressed to the second round for the first time since 1982.
 The fair play criteria came into use for the first time when Japan qualified over Senegal because the team had received fewer yellow cards.
-Only one match, France versus Denmark, was goalless.
+Only one match, Denmark versus France, was goalless.
 Until then there were a record 36 straight games in which at least one goal was scored.
 All times listed below are local time.